“You are the one who possesses the keys to your being. You carry the passport to your own happiness.” – Diane von Furstenberg

-Now my darlings, your turn.
+Now my readers, your turn.
 Please, don’t put off what you can do today… for tomorrow.

 My Self-Imposed Problem

-Now my darlings, unless you are perfect, please sit down and write out a self-imposed situation that bothers you followed by how you intend to solve the problem.
-You should feel a slight jolt, an awakening and a flutter of joy when you commit yourself to a plan.
+Now, unless you are perfect, please sit down and write out a self-imposed situation that bothers you, followed by how you intend to solve the problem.
+You should feel a slight jolt, an awakening, and a flutter of joy when you commit yourself to a plan.